 "A day without laughter is a day wasted." -Charlie Chaplin"

-I am currently a graduate student of industrial design and work part time at startup in SF called IdeaMarket.
-I have a background in graphic and package design.
-I am a great admirer of all things IDEO--especially IDEO.org and OpenIDEO, because of their collaborative process and missional focus.
+I am currently working as a wayfinding designer at San Francisco Airport.
+We are helping people find their way in a complex environment!
+I am an advocate of all things IDEO--especially IDEO.org and OpenIDEO, because of their collaborative process and missional focus.

 Thanks for your comment.
 Yes, it seems Sachin Bhide and I are addressing similar problems!
 We are both considering excess food after large events, namely weddings.
 He is right, in that weddings (which make up a majority of large events) are often intertwined with cultural traditions and having large amounts of food is a signal of celebration and wealth--characteristics most people want to "show off" at a wedding.
 I want to acknowledge that, and not try to change that ideal.